-There are two bridges spanning the Severn Estuary uniting England and Wales and it is the “second” Severn Bridge that is nearest to these salt marshes and the one which features here, although both are visible from the marsh on a clear day.
+There are two bridges spanning the Severn Estuary uniting England and Wales.
+It is the “second” Severn Bridge that is nearest to these salt marshes and the one sketched here.
+Though on a clear day both bridges are visible from the marsh.

-When the sunlight hits the centre spans the suspension cables shine out like pale sails floating past the Welsh hills.
-This is a view from the marsh in September. . .
+When the sunlight hits the central suspension cables they shine like pale sails floating above the channel.
+Such a powerful effect making the bridge visible for miles.

-In this November scene you can see the zigzag of Chapel Pill on a flood tide.
-On a high spring tide this creek and surrounding salt marsh disappears under a metre of water, a great time to watch flocks of dunlin flying to and fro looking for a dry corner of marsh.
+On a rising tide in November it is easy to see the zigzag of Chapel Pill.
+On a high spring tide the marsh here will disappears under a metre of water.
+So this is a great time to watch flocks of dunlin flying to and fro looking for a dry corner of marsh.

 Here is a more muted October view of teal, salt marsh and bridge – no lush greens here.

 A great September view of salt marsh and bridge.
-Lovely soft colours and a bit of “teal” action.
+Such lovely soft colours helped along by a bit of “teal” action.

-Similar colours in this sketch of canada geese which I love as it uses just three colours . . . and a bit of graphite.
-I think I should limit my colour palette more often.
+I love the colours in this sketch of canada geese – I only used three colours and a bit of graphite.